AdobeDocs/experience-manager-65.en/help/forms/developing/programmatically-endpoints.md

 discoiquuid: 076889a7-9c9f-4b6f-a45b-67a9b3923c36
 ---

 # Programmatically Managing Endpoints {#programmatically-managing-endpoints}

+**Samples and examples in this document are only for AEM Forms on JEE environment.**

 **About Endpoint Registry Service**